tinchomika/socketPCM/README.md

 4. Enter the receiver's IP address.
 5. Enter the port number, ensure it's open on the receiver.
 6. Select the sample rate.
-7. Toggle low latency mode.
-8. Click "Stream" on both computers to start or "Stop Streaming" to end.
+7. Click "Stream" on both computers to start and "Stop Streaming" to end.
-9. Logs are displayed in the "Logs" section.

 **Notes:**